damianhakert/damianhakert.github.io/source/_posts/2016-04-06-git-contributors-summit.markdown

 There will be improvements to submodules in Git.
 Google engineers (Stefan Beller) are making this better, with improvements to both the UI and initialization.
 They are also working to improve speed with parallel downloads.
 When this works it will replace the Android repository tool called Repo. https://source.android.com/source/developing.html

-We'd like to thank [Peff](https://github.com/peff) for including us in the Git Contributors Summit.
+We'd like to thank [Peff](https://github.com/peff) for including us in the Git Merge Core Contributors Summit.
 We look forward to the next one!

+Please leave your opinions in the comments.
+We'd love to hear your thoughts.